 We have estimated that we will ship about fifteen loads, half of the containers costs have been sponsored by our logistic partners.
 The containers will be send weekly, or two every two weeks.
 We are still looking for funding of five shipments for all winter supply this month, food date will be expired and winterclothes are now most needed goods.
 Only this month, Januari, there arrived about 62.000 refugees at Greece soil, many of them are children.
 We are also looking for donations with which we can buy and supply water and food locally.
 Finally, donations will help us setting up and improving local distribution structures.
 We are thankfull for each donation.

-Our Foundation enjoys a so-called ANBI-status, facilitated by Party MenS en Spirit.
-This means we can supply our donors with official receipts for the purpose of fiscal discount.
+Our Foundation enjoys a so-called ANBI-status, this means that you have the opportunity of a fiscal discount.
 We can also offer our donors exposure: please contact us if you wish so.
-For more information about our initiative, please visit our website www.hulpkaravaangriekenland.nl or send us a message at firstname.lastname@example.org.
+For more information about our initiative, please visit our website www.hulpkaravaangriekenland.nl or send us a message at email@example.com.
 We will then contact you as soon as possible.

 Report by Erika and Selim from Athens 01/25/2016

 At 5 am we met at the airport and we left for Athens.
 After a good flight we arrived at 11 pm local time.
 Bruno picked us up and drove around for a while because he wanted to point out the Olympic stadiums of Elliniko.
 In one of these large buildings, the former Olympic basketball stadium, our supplies are stored.
 A little further is the Hockey Stadium which now serves as a refugee camp.